How to Make Candy Corn Shots

 Halloween shots in test tubes filled with candy corn vodka.

-• I use vodka for this recipe, but you can use gin or make candy corn shots with Malibu.
+• Switch the Spirit: I love vodka for these, but you can totally use gin or go tropical with Malibu for a coconut-candy vibe.

 Candy corn Halloween shots in test tubes over ice.